a00908270/masterthesis/thesis.md

 #### Tensorflow

-#### DL4J
+#### Deeplearning4J

 # Requirements

-This section defines functional and non-function requirements of the developed prototype.
+This section defines functional and non-functional requirements for the developed prototype.
 The neural network execution stack focuses on two main target groups: data scientists and developers.

 Data scientists use the provided services in a deployed environment (cloud or own computer) to develop and train their neural networks.
 The system should be easy to setup and no programming knowledge should be needed to get started.